pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

 If the `length_indicator` is equal to 126, the next two bytes need to be parsed into a 16-bit unsigned integer to get the numeric value of the length.
-We do this by using Ruby's `Array#unpack` method, passing in `"n"` to show we want a 16-bit unsigned integer.
+We do this by using Ruby's `Array#unpack` method, passing in `"n"` to show we want a 16-bit unsigned integer, [as per Ruby's documentation here](http://ruby-doc.org/core-2.2.0/Array.html#pack-method).

->>> where did "n" come from?
-Maybe a link to the Ruby docs?

 ```ruby
 def listen(&block)